openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 1. Live Flights: This is a display to see live flights in an area, when configured, live manned air-traffic and / or ASTM compared Network Remote-ID etc. can be provided.
 Here you can also see geo-fences etc.

 2. Launchpad: Using this form operators can submit flight declarations as GeoJSON into the system.
 In the background, this is compatible with ASTM standards on USS <-> USS interoperability standards.
-The GeoJSON once submitted is stored as an ASTM operational intent (Volume4D etc.) and the raw GeoJSON as well.
+The GeoJSON once submitted is stored as an ASTM operational intents (Volume4D etc.) and the raw GeoJSON as well.
 This data is submitted to the Blender backend securely.

 3. Noticeboard: Fight Declarations submitted via the Launchpad interface is seen here, operations can be seen on a table and / or on a map.
 If you have the appropriate privileges you can authorize operations.
 At the moment, there is no deconfliction or any other support but these can be added in the future.